wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-microsoft-365-apps-for-enterprise/includes/6-deploy-microsoft-365-apps-from-cloud.md

 \\Server\Share\M365\setup.exe /configure \\Server\Share\M365\config-pilot-SECP.xml

 > [!NOTE]
 > Most organizations will use this command as part of a batch file, script, or other process that automates the deployment.
 In those cases, you can run the script under elevated permissions.
-By default, the users won't need to have admin privileges on their computers.<br>
+By default, the users won't need to have admin privileges on their computers.

 The Office installation should immediately start once you run this command.
 If you run into problems: